-CREDIT: 1-4 sem. hrs. each sem.

-May be repeated for credit.

-PREREQUISITE: Consent of department chair

-Used to comply with requests for special topics and advanced studies in biology.
+CREDIT: 1-4 semester hours each semester; May be repeated for credit; PREREQUISITE: Consent of department chair Used to comply with requests for special topics and advanced studies in biology.
 Lecture and laboratory hours will vary depending upon the selected topics.